DapperLib/DapperAOT/README.md

 - CI, myget
 - pooled awaitables (either using the new .NET 6 bits, or `PooledAwait`)
 - should we support [SQL via a query registry](https://twitter.com/ICooper/status/1387743162584731654)? if so, how? (so the `[Command]` just knows about a token)
+- create connections inside the method? from what factory? what connection string?
 - probably lots of other things

 But... it works!